 11. Use Warm Compresses

 A warm compress held to the perineum when your baby is crowning can reduce tearing.
-The warmth of the compress increases the blood flow to that area, and the counter-pressure also can feel very relieving.
+In addition, the warmth of the compress will increase the blood flow to that area, and the counter-pressure also can feel very relieving.

 12. Avoid An Episiotomy

 If you don’t know what an episiotomy is, it is a surgical cut made to the skin and muscle of the perineal area to enlarge the vaginal opening.
-For some doctors, they are the routine procedure for almost all patients.
+For some doctors, they are a routine procedure for almost all patients.
 For other doctors, it is done only when performing assisted births (for example, using forceps or a vacuum).

-Tearing naturally is a lot better than having an episiotomy for many reasons:
+Tearing naturally is better than having an episiotomy for many reasons:6

 - The cut of the episiotomy increases the chances of the mother having a third or fourth-degree tear.
 This happens because the baby’s head presses against that cut and causes it to tear deeper into the muscle.

 - Tears heal better than episiotomies.

 - Scar tissue from an episiotomy restricts the perineum’s ability to stretch, which causes more tearing in future births.

 - Episiotomies can cause infections, perineal trauma, urinary and fecal incontinence, and painful sex.

-Try all of the points above to reduce your chances of tearing and having an episiotomy.
+Try all the points above to reduce your chances of tearing during childbirth and having an episiotomy.